Credit Card Surcharge Compliance

 In plain English:

-• Credit card surcharging is permitted in many U.S. states.
+• Credit card surcharging is permitted in many U.S. states, but state-specific restrictions still matter.

-• Surcharge caps, customer disclosures, signage requirements, receipt language, and online checkout disclosures matter.
+• Surcharge caps, customer disclosures, signage requirements, receipt language, and online checkout presentation can all affect compliance.

-• Rules can change through legislation, regulation, or litigation.
+• Rules can change through legislation, regulation, litigation, and card network rule changes.

-• Merchants should confirm current requirements before implementing a surcharge program.
+• Merchants should verify current requirements before implementing or changing a surcharge program.

-Understanding credit card surcharge laws before implementing a surcharge program can help merchants avoid compliance issues, customer complaints, and processor configuration mistakes.
+Understanding credit card surcharge laws before implementing a surcharge program can help merchants avoid compliance issues, customer complaints, and processor or gateway configuration mistakes.

 Most importantly: Just because surcharging is legal does not automatically mean it is the best payment optimization strategy for your business.